 Deb has been featured in New York Magazine (April 21, 2003 cover story “Psychic New York”), she also was featured in the New York Times article: “Today’s Horoscope, Now Unsure” (Aug 28, 2005) and has published articles in the NCGR’s quarterly journal, The Ingress, in addition to lecturing in the NYC area.
 She contributed a chapter (Film Noir) to The Astrology of Film: The Interface of Movies, Myth and Archetype edited by Jeffrey Kishner and Bill Streett (iUniverse, 2004).
 Deb was interviewed for The Daily Mail in the UK as well as featured the same day on the BBC radio program Drive Time (January 12, 2009).
 Deb was interviewed for The Huffington Post podcast about Relationships & Astrology for their August 27, 2015 episode, listen here.

-Deb also writes a monthly column called Florascopes for the online publication Garden Collage.
+In 2017, Deb wrote a monthly column called Florascopes for the online publication Garden Collage.